davefernOS/Conversational_AI/README.md

 # Conversational_AI - Dialogflow
 Starter Code for University of Michigan Conversational AI Major Design Experience using Google Dialogflow

+## How to Use

+- Backend: https://79889e96.ngrok.io/ Already connected with dialog flow
+- Front End should be run on local host

 ## How To Run